 During the 19th century large groups of British and Dutch citizens were involved in the colonial project in different ways.
 They consumed colonial products of course: tea, coffee, sugar, cotton.
 But they also consumed stories and images of life in the colonies, and encountered people who had lived there and shared first-hand information.
 These representations of the colonies inspired them to act in ways that would either reinforce or challenge these representations: they established countless missionary societies and other initiatives because they wanted to ‘civilize’ the inhabitants of the colonies.
 They protested against slave trade, slavery; the practice of sati (widow burning) in British India; and the Cultivation System in the Dutch East-Indies.
 These campaigns inspired remarkable cultural, political and social changes: women started carving out a more public and activist role for themselves, political debates engaged more with moral issues, and many people who would normally not get involved with politics now spoke out in political protests such as mass petitions.
 What were the stories and images that spurred them to action?
 What (counter-) narratives and images about the colonies did they produce themselves?
 And what did the colonies mean to them that they would challenge existing social conventions?

-Critically engage with primary sources, here: 19th century representations of the colonies in written text and image
+Critically engaging with primary sources, here: 19th century representations of the colonies in written text and image.

-Identify and critique patterns and attitudes that still shape the relationship of Europe to the wider world and dynamics between different social groups
+Identifying and critiquing patterns and attitudes that still shape the relationship of Europe to the wider world and dynamics between different social groups.

 Once available, timetables will be published here.

 In the first weeks the lectures will introduce the students to the history of the British and Dutch Empires.
 Secondary literature on specific case studies and a close reading of primary sources connected to these case studies will deepen the students’ understanding of the interaction between colonial representations and identity formation.
 Towards the end of the course we will examine the impact of these historical processes on current global and social relations.